ISISComputingGroup/ibex_developers_manual/Creating-a-new-branch-for-IBEX-configurations.md

 > [Wiki](Home) > [Deployment](Deployment) > [Migrate an Instrument Control PC](Migrate-an-Instrument-Control-PC) > Creating a new branch for IBEX configurations

+This creates the repository to save all the IBEX configurations for a new instrument.

 1. Navigate to `C:\Instrument\Settings\NDXxxxx` in a git bash terminal on an IBEX developer's machine (i.e. not an instrument)
 1. Note the current branch you are on, usually this is will be the name of the machine you are working on, e.g. `NDXxxxx`
 1. Review and commit any changes you have on your current branch